IRSND - english

 irmp_data.flags = 0; // no repetition!

-The frrame will be sent asynchronisly via the interrupt routine irsnd_ISR(), so that the funtion irsnd_send_data() immediately returns.
-If you specify repetitions, the frame will be repeated after a while - according to the used protocol - or a special protocol dependent repetition frame (e.g. for NEC) will be sent.
+The frame will be transmitted asynchronously by the interrupt routine irsnd_ISR(), so the function irsnd_send_data() returns immediately.
+When repetitions are specified, depending on the protocol, the frame will be repeated after a wait specified in the protocol, or a protocol-specific repeat frame (e.g. for NEC) will be sent.

-If you call irsnd_send_data() again, thhe functions waits until the preceding frame will be sent completely.
-You can also check if IRSND is "busy" or not:
+When irsnd_send_data() is called again, it waits until the preceding frame has been transmitted completely.
+You can test whether IRSND is busy or not:

 while (irsnd_is_busy ())